New Polio Antiviral Drugs Will Play Key Role in Eradication

 A study in 13 countries that use OPV, conducted by The Task Force and its partners, determined that as many as two percent of people who receive the vaccine may excrete poliovirus, with approximately half these individuals excreting for six months or longer.

 The Task Force is working with the drug developer ViroDefense Inc. to develop two antiviral drugs that will be used in combination to treat immune-deficient individuals who continue to excrete poliovirus after exposure to live oral polio vaccine.
 The first drug has been evaluated in Phase 1 and 2 clinical studies and is currently being given on a compassionate use basis.
-The second drug will begin clinical trials in the second quarter of 2017, pending funder approval.
-Both drugs are expected to be available on a compassionate use basis as a combination therapy in early 2018.
+The second drug is expected to begin clinical trials in 2018.
+Both drugs are expected to be available on a compassionate use basis as a combination therapy in early 2020.

 “Vaccine-derived polioviruses excreted by immune-deficient individuals represent a risk for reemergence of poliovirus in the post-eradication era,” said Mark McKinlay, PhD, director of the Center for Vaccine Equity at The Task Force.
 “Poliovirus antiviral agents are the only option for eliminating this source of potential outbreaks.”